Skip to main content

 Methods

-• get-peers <BagID> - outputs a list of peers.
+• get-peers <BagID> - lists connected peers.

-• remove <BagID> - removes the Bag. remove --remove-files also deletes all files of the Bag.
-Note that if the Bag is saved in the internal storage daemon directory, the files will be deleted in any case.
+• remove --remove-files also removes the bag and its files.
+Note that if the bag is saved in the internal storage daemon directory, the files will be deleted in any case.

 info